Solutions of massive gravity theories in constant scalar invariant geometries: Massive Gravity Theories

 and the corresponding field equations read

-To understand the field content of the latter equations, we have to linearise them around a fixed background.
-This was performed around Minkowsky and $AdS_3$ backgrounds in \cite{BHT1} and \cite{Liu:2009pha} respectively.
-In particular, it was shown in the latter that there are two massive spin-2 modes, which are stable if
+To identify the field content of the latter equations, we have to linearise them around a fixed background.
+This was performed around Minkowsky and anti-de Sitter ($AdS_3$) backgrounds in \cite{BHT1} and \cite{Liu:2009pha} respectively.
+In particular, it was shown in \cite{Liu:2009pha} that there are two massive spin-2 modes, which are stable if

-Thus, for pure NMG, when $\mu$ goes to infinity, $AdS_3$ is stable if $\xi\geqslant\frac{\Lambda}{2}$.
-In what follows we shall not restrict the sign of the coupling constants, but just discuss them according to the parameters appearing in the expressions of the metrics we obtain.
+Thus, for pure NMG, when $\mu$ goes to infinity, an $AdS_3$ space is exempt of tachyonic graviton if $\xi\geqslant\frac{\Lambda}{2}$.
+In what follows we shall not restrict the sign of the coupling constants, but unless for exact $AdS_3$ geometries, just provide some plots of their signs according to the parameters appearing in the expressions of the metrics we obtain.
+Indeed, for an asymptotically anti-de Sitter space ($\Lambda<0$), condition \eqn{stabcond} implies that for $\xi>0$ the graviton has no tachyonic massive mode.